ansys/pymechanical/doc/source/user_guide_embedding/index.rst

 Diagnosing problems with embedding
 ----------------------------------

-In some cases, debugging the embedded Mechanical instance will require additional logging.
+In some cases, debugging the embedded Mechanical instance may require additional logging.
 For information on how to configure logging, see :ref:`ref_embedding_user_guide_logging`.

 Running PyMechanical embedding scripts inside Mechanical with IronPython